Babes in the Wood murders (Epping Forest): Investigation

 Investigators quickly discounted any possibility of the children having run away, as neither had taken any personal possessions and the two had only recently become acquainted at Albany School.
-Missing persons posters distributed described Blatchford as 5 ft (60 in) in height and wearing a green raincoat with red, stitched pockets, a floral blouse, and brown corduroy slacks.
+Missing person posters distributed described Blatchford as 5 ft (60 in) in height and wearing a green raincoat with red, stitched pockets, a floral blouse, and brown corduroy slacks.
 Hanlon was described as being just 4 ft 2in (50 in) in height and was last seen wearing a brown cardigan, a fawn patterned pullover, and blue jeans.

 Police conducted house-to-house inquiries at over 4,350 homes locally, and over 15,000 people—including several known sex offenders—were interviewed.
 Over 200 potential sightings of the children were investigated, although each failed to prove fruitful.
 Underwater search and recovery units searched local rivers, canals, reservoirs, and flooded gravel pits.
 Search and rescue dogs were also used to scour over 5,000 acres of local fields and woodland, and on 14 April, the Daily Mirror published a national front-page article, offering £1,000 for the children's safe return.
 Despite these efforts, no clue as to the location or fate of either child was uncovered.
 By mid-April, Scotland Yard had become active in the manhunt, and the search for Blatchford and Hanlon had expanded nationwide.

 Discovery

-Eleven weeks later, on the evening of 17 June 1970, the bodies of both children were discovered in a bird-watchers hide inside a densely-wooded copse by a young man named Leonard Cook, who had been walking his Labrador dog through the edge of Epping Forest.
-According to Cook's statement to investigators, his dog had entered the copse, and refused to return.
+Eleven weeks later, on the evening of 17 June 1970, the bodies of both children were discovered in a bird-watchers' hide inside a densely wooded copse by a young man named Leonard Cook, who had been walking his Labrador dog through the edge of Epping Forest.
+According to Cook's statement to investigators, his dog had entered the copse and refused to return.
 When he had entered the copse to search for his dog, he observed a child's foot inside what appeared to be a hide fashioned from branches and bracken.
 The copse was less than six walking miles from the children's homes, within sight of Sewardstone Road at Lippitts Hill, and had been searched by police officers and search dogs on 9 April.

-Both children were discovered lying on their back, side by side, with Blatchford's arm found draped across Hanlon's body.
+Both children were discovered lying on their backs, side by side, with Blatchford's arm found draped across Hanlon's body.
 Their bodies were covered with leaves, twigs and branches.
 Clothing belonging to both—including underwear—had been removed from their bodies, and Blatchford's slacks had been torn along the inner seams in a manner suggesting the garment had been purposely ripped from the waist downwards.
 Both bodies were so badly decomposed that pathologist James Cameron could only confirm their identities via dental records.

 Although sections of the press speculated the children had died of exposure due to the climate on 31 March and 1 April, the clothing of each child strongly indicated both had been redressed after their deaths, leading both sets of parents and several police officers to strongly suspect they had not died of natural causes.
 However, due to the extensive decomposition of both bodies, very little forensic evidence remained.